 - If you miss a dose of diltiazem, call your doctor to find out what to do.

 Ask your health care provider any questions you may have about how to use diltiazem.

 - Tell your doctor or dentist that you take diltiazem before you receive any medical or dental care, emergency care, or surgery.

 - Diltiazem may cause dizziness or drowsiness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use diltiazem with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Diltiazem may cause dizziness, light-headedness, or fainting; alcohol, hot weather, exercise, or fever may increase these effects.
 To prevent them, sit up or stand slowly, especially in the morning.
 Sit or lie down at the first sign of any of these effects.

 - Do NOT use more than the recommended dose or stop using diltiazem without checking with your doctor.

-- Use diltiazem with caution in the ELDERLY; they may be more sensitive to its effects, especially swelling of the ankles, feet, or hands; dizziness; and slow heartbeat.
+- Use diltiazem with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using diltiazem while you are pregnant.
 Diltiazem is found in breast milk.
 Do not breast-feed while taking diltiazem.